shahid-n/kidnapped-vehicle/README.md

 # Overview
-This repository contains all the code needed to complete the final project for the Localization course in Udacity's Self-Driving Car Nanodegree.
+The goal of this project is to perform 2-D localisation by means of the particle filter approach.

 #### Submission
-All you will need to submit is your `src` directory.
-You should probably do a `git pull` before submitting to verify that your project passes the most up-to-date version of the grading code (there are some parameters in `src/main.cpp` which govern the requirements on accuracy and run time).
+The main project submission is the following repository link: [Kidnapped Vehicle Project](https://github.com/shahid-n/kidnapped-vehicle).

+Within this repository, the localisation algorithm has been implemented in the file [particle_filter.cpp](https://github.com/shahid-n/kidnapped-vehicle/blob/master/src/particle_filter.cpp).

 ## Project Introduction
-Your robot has been kidnapped and transported to a new location!
-Luckily it has a map of this location, a (noisy) GPS estimate of its initial location, and lots of (noisy) sensor and control data.
+Our autonomous robot has been kidnapped and transported to a new location!
+Luckily it has a map of this location, a (noisy) GPS estimate of its initial position, and lots of (noisy) sensor and control data.

-In this project you will implement a 2 dimensional particle filter in C++.
-Your particle filter will be given a map and some initial localization information (analogous to what a GPS would provide).
-At each time step your filter will also get observation and control data.
+In this project we have implemented a two dimensional particle filter in C++.
+The particle filter shall be given a map and some initial localisation information (analogous to what a GPS would provide).
+At each time step the filter will also get observation and control data.

+[//]: # (Image References)

+[run1]: ./output/pass_100p.png "Output from the first run: 100 particles"
+[run2]: ./output/pass_1000p.png "Output from the second run: 1000 particles"

+## Project Output
+The project was compiled and run with the following two parameter values: 100 and 1000 particles, respectively.

+The figure below shows the simulation end result with 100 particles.

+![alt text][run1]

+Next, the following figure shows the result of creating 1000 particles.

+![alt text][run2]

+Both simulations passed on the author's local machine after meeting all the evaluation criteria.
+In order to ensure the best chances of success on a wide variety of platforms, the submitted code has this parameter set to 20 particles, which also passes locally (this simulation result is not included, however).
+---
 ## Running the Code
-This project involves the Term 2 Simulator which can be downloaded [here](https://github.com/udacity/self-driving-car-sim/releases)
+This project involves the Term 2 Simulator which can be downloaded [here](https://github.com/udacity/self-driving-car-sim/releases).

 This repository includes two files that can be used to set up and install uWebSocketIO for either Linux or Mac systems.
-For windows you can use either Docker, VMware, or even Windows 10 Bash on Ubuntu to install uWebSocketIO.
+For windows one can use either Docker, VMware, or even Windows 10 Bash on Ubuntu to install uWebSocketIO.

-Once the install for uWebSocketIO is complete, the main program can be built and ran by doing the following from the project top directory.
+Once the install for uWebSocketIO is complete, the main programme can be built and run by doing the following from the project top directory.

 1. mkdir build
 2. cd build